School Readiness: How to Prepare For Starting School

 “Should I be worried about my child starting school if they can’t…”

-This rite of passage can be daunting and exciting (for both parents and children) and it can be hard to know how to help your child get ready for starting school for the first time.
+This rite of passage can be daunting and exciting (for both parents and children) and it can be hard to know whether your child is on the right track and how to help your child get ready for starting school for the first time.

 How to Help Your Child Get Ready to Start School for the First Time